Work It (film): Production

 On April 2, 2019, Adam Fogelson of STX announced the film along with Alicia Keys producing it.
 On May 2, 2019, it was announced that Sabrina Carpenter, Liza Koshy and Keiynan Lonsdale would star in the film.
-Laura Terruso was announced as the director, and that Terruso would rewrite the film from an original script from Alison Peck, with Elysa Koplovitz Dutton Leslie Morgenstein from Alloy Entertainment producing the film alongside Keys.
+Laura Terruso was announced as the director, and that Terruso would rewrite the film from an original script from Alison Peck, with Elysa Koplovitz Dutton and Leslie Morgenstein from Alloy Entertainment producing the film alongside Keys.
 On July 2, 2019, Drew Ray Tanner, Michelle Buteau and Jordan Fisher all joined the cast and it was announced that Netflix would distribute the film.
 It was also announced that day that Carpenter would also serve as an executive producer.

-Filming took place from June 2019 to August 2019 at the University of Toronto (St. George Campus), Humber college Lakeshore Campus, Toronto, York University Keele campus in Toronto, Canada and on the campus of California State University, Northridge in Los Angeles in December 2019.
+Filming took place from June 2019 to August 2019 at the University of Toronto (St. George Campus), August 2019 to September 2019 in Winnipeg Manitoba at the University of Winnipeg, Canada and on the campus of California State University, Northridge in Los Angeles in December 2019.